Sangeeta Kaur: Spirituality and yoga

 Kaur began her spiritual journey while living in New York.
 She met her spiritual teachers who then guided her toward her practice and studies in Tibetan Buddhism, Kundalini Yoga, Yoga of Lady Niguma and the Yoga of Sound and Mantra.
 She released her first Mantra album Yoga is Love in 2012 and collaborated on several other albums with teachers and artists Amanbir Singh and Sajah Singh.
 She is a featured artist on Ra Ma Record's first compilation album that was released in 2013.
 Kaur changed her name from Teresa Mai to Sangeeta Kaur, (which means Princess of Music and Harmony), at her yogi's suggestion.
+She used to held yoga classes in Hanoi and Ho Chi Minh City, Vietnam.

 Social contributions

 Kaur is the founder of the non-profit organization Empower With Art Productions, which recognizes up-and-coming talent in music, dance, and visual arts.
 EWAP produces professional level productions for artists to gain experience and showcase their gifts and talents.

 Kaur is active in the Vietnamese community.
 In addition to writing and producing her own body of music, she has performed in many Vietnamese productions such as, Paris By Night, by Thuy Nga Productions, and ASIA Productions, the non-profit Pearl of the Heart Productions which supports Vietnamese International artists and disabled artists.
 She is also a resident singer for the Vietnamese American Philharmonics non-profit under its director, Khanh Hong Nguyen.

 Kaur is an international Kundalini Yoga teacher, mantra artist, and in 2016 founded Sat Nam Yoga, a community based yoga studio in Little Saigon (Westminster, California), for Vietnamese students to attend for donations and at no charge to those who could not afford it.
 She closed the studio in 2020 due to the COVID-19 pandemic.